Our Schools » Valley Charter Middle School » Staff Directory: Valley Charter Middle School

 [email protected]valley charter middle school melanie ramirez

 Melanie Ramirez graduated from California State University Northridge and earned a bachelor's degree in Spanish language and culture.
 She was born and raised in the San Fernando Valley and has always had a passion for language learning.
 Throughout her career, Melanie has worked extensively with middle school students, serving as a paraprofessional, student activities coordinator, and assistant teacher.
 These roles have allowed her to connect with students on various levels, fostering a nurturing and engaging learning environment.
 In her free time, Melanie enjoys bullet journaling and practicing her calligraphy.
-Last year, she took charge of the calligraphy club, guiding and inspiring over 20 students to embrace the art of writing in cursive.
+At VCMS, she leads the calligraphy club, inspiring students to embrace the art of cursive writing.
 Melanie firmly believes in the power of education and strives to help students recognize the importance of the learning process.

 Maira Solis, School Counselorvalley charter middle school Maira Solis